marttiphpbb/phpbb-ext-emaillogin/README.md

 * phpBB 3.2.5+
 * PHP 7.1+

-## To do

-Add console command to check for uniqueness of email addresses.

 ## Quick Install

 You can install this on the latest release of phpBB 3.2 by following the steps below: